Washington Heights, Manhattan: White flight and Latino immigration

-While the overall trend was of exodus among white residents, the rate of this trend varied among different groups.
+While the overall trend was one of exodus by white residents, the rate of this trend varied among different groups.
 One of the most pronounced changes occurred with Greek immigrants, who had reached their peak in the 1950s with the establishment of St. Spyridon Greek Orthodox Church and an accompanying school, only to see within two decades nearly all of the congregation had left for the suburbs.
 On the other hand, the German Jewish exodus was characterized by a decrease in overall population but an increasing presence in the neighborhood's northwestern corner.
 By the 1970s, evidence of the exodus of the broader Jewish community was present in the changing landscape of the neighborhood, where kosher stores and Jewish bakeries were gradually replaced by new small businesses with signs in Spanish.

-While some Dominican immigrants had been arriving in Washington Heights throughout the 1950s and 1960s, the pace increased drastically during the regime of Joaquín Balaguer, who took power in 1966 following the Dominican Civil War.
+While some Dominican immigrants had been arriving in Washington Heights throughout the 1950s and 1960s, the pace increased drastically during the regime of Joaquín Balaguer, who took power in the Dominican Republic in 1966 following the Dominican Civil War.
 The combination of the recent passing of the U.S. Immigration and Nationality Act of 1965, Balaguer's policy of freely granting passports, and the Dominican Republic's high unemployment rate created the conditions for growing emigration from the Dominican Republic to the United States.
 Some of the initial migrants were left-wing revolutionaries exiled by the Balaguer regime, theorized to have been granted visas through an unwritten agreement with the United States, but the majority of arrivals came for better economic opportunities.

 In Quisqueya on the Hudson: The Transnational Identity of Dominicans in Washington Heights, Jorge Duany describes how Washington Heights developed as a "transnational community", continually defined by its connection to the Dominican Republic.
 The majority of Dominican immigrants viewed their stay in the United States as purely economically motivated while they remained culturally attached to the Dominican Republic; many also sent remittances home, imagining an eventual retirement to the island.

+Even Puerto Rican musician Bad Bunny mentioned Washington Heights in his lyrics: Con la nota en high por Washington Heights" in his 2025 single, Nuevayol.